Best tasting, easiest to work with cake for fondant cake recipes. My most used recipe for the base of a cake decorated with fondant.

 This is my standard, most used, best recipe for the base of a cake decorated with fondant icing.

-I tried a lot of them when I started working with fondant and there was always something not quite to my liking: the cakes were either too dry or too sweet, they would crumble too much, they would not be sturdy enough and so on.
+When I started working with fondant, I tried many of them, and there was always something not quite to my liking: the cakes were either too dry or too sweet, they would crumble too much, they would not be sturdy enough, and so on.

-That until I discovered this particular cake for fondant decorating.
-It is so easy and quick to make, absolutely no trouble, it tastes great and will leave you with enough patience and energy to deal with the really complicated part of the process: the actual fondant decorating of the cake.
+That was until I discovered this particular cake for fondant decorating.
+It is so easy and quick to make, with absolutely no trouble; it tastes great and will leave you with enough patience and energy to deal with the really complicated part of the process: the actual fondant decorating of the cake.

 Best cake to use under fondant

-The taste of this fondant suitable cake is very good but pretty neutral, meaning that you can fill it with just about anything you like, without worrying that the flavors won't go well together.
+The taste of this fondant-suitable cake is very good but pretty neutral, meaning that you can fill it with just about anything you like without worrying that the flavors will clash.

 Can I change the flavor?